 Marine litter, long a neglected topic, has started to garner some attention.
 Marine litter is composed of a diverse mix of items from various sources and so a one-size fits all solution is unlikely to be effective.
-Abandoned, lost and discarded fishing gear (ALDFG), plastic packaging (bottles, caps, bags, etc.) and plastic manufacturing pellets are amongst the most common and persistent items found.
+Abandoned, lost and discarded fishing gear (ALDFG), shipping wastes, plastic packaging (bottles, caps, bags, etc.) and plastic manufacturing pellets are amongst the most common and persistent items found.
 Comparing the feasibility and the financial case for recovery versus prevention for each of these groups reveals a worrying gap in our attempts to deal with the problem.

 Scale of the Problem

 Abandoned, lost and discarded fishing gear (ALDFG) is arguably the most damaging type of marine debris as it continues to fish the oceans, trapping and killing animals for years after it goes overboard.
 Nets are often located in high numbers around known fishing grounds making targeted recovery possible.
 Even in such hotspots, recovery is costly and tends to fall to the third sector.
 An effectively priced deposit scheme with port and shore facilities to support the collection and recycling of damaged gear should reduce the amount of fishing gear discarded and fund the recovery of the remaining items.

 While it is thought that 80% of marine litter originates on land, it seems clear that there is an on-going flux between terrestrial and marine environments.
 Floods can increase the flow of litter down rivers to the sea, while storms stir up the ocean, leading to litter that has already entered the marine environment being deposited in greater than usual amounts on beaches.

 In 2013 the European Commission published three studies looking into the composition and sources of marine litter in European seas.
 In a chapter integrating the results it noted that: